Monday, February 24, 2014

 But teams in the bigger cities had failed: Boston, Washington, Cleveland, Detroit, Indianapolis, Milwaukee, Minneapolis.
 The only big cities whose teams were doing well as Calvin Coolidge started his one full term as President were Philadelphia and Chicago.
 (And even the Philadelphia team of the time, the Frankford Yellow Jackets, didn't survive the Depression.
 And one of the two Chicago teams, the Cardinals, would eventually have to move.)

 Certainly, New York wasn't doing well: Already, a New York Giants and a New York Yankees had failed in the NFL.
-The 1925 season was the first one for the New York Giants team founded by Tim Mara, and attendance at the Polo Grounds was pathetic.
+The 1925 season was the 1st one for the New York Giants team founded by Tim Mara, and attendance at the Polo Grounds was pathetic.

 Enter Halas, who signed the greatest player in college football, and put him in a Bears uniform just 5 days after his last college game (that was legal at the time), on Thanksgiving Day against the Bears' arch-rivals, the Chicago Cardinals: Red Grange.